kyleiwaniec/ucb205/exercise_2/README.md

 ###Requirements:###

-####AMI:####
+####AMI:
-The xxx_virtual2.7 AMI is recommended.
+The __ucbw205_complete_plus_postgres_virtual2.7__ AMI is recommended.
 It has the python 2.7 virtual environment already set up and running:
 `ucbw205_complete_plus_postgres_virtual2.7`
+`ami-003f7f6a`

 But if you insist... you can use the AMI specified in the exercise.
-If you use this AMI, python 2.7 will be configured exactly ass per the instructions in the exercise.
+If you use this AMI, python 2.7 will be configured exactly as per the instructions in the exercise.
 `ucbw205_complete_plus_postgres_PY2.7`

 ####Volume